 Disparities in Supply and Demand

 As a business, the real estate industry also follows the law of supply and demand in its transactions.
 Ideally, a healthy and dynamic relationship between the supply and demand for real estate offerings is what keeps the real industry bustling.
 However, the pandemic has significantly slowed down and even halted real estate activities in some areas.
-The good news is that despite the low home sales due to the pandemic, there are several areas where the demand for real estate did not correspondingly decline along with the supply.
-It can mean two possibilities: either buyers are willing to pay higher prices for real estate offerings or they have to wait until the supply catches up with the consistently steady demand trend.
-Many real estate organizations are optimistic that the adverse real estate situation caused by the pandemic can be gradually reversed, and that this is a promising year for the real estate industry.
+The good news is that despite the low home sales due to the pandemic, there are several areas where the demand for real estate did not correspondingly decline.
+It can mean two possibilities.
+Buyers are either willing to pay higher prices for real estate offerings or they have to wait until the supply catches up with the steady demand trend.
+Many real estate organizations are optimistic that the adverse real estate situation caused by the pandemic can be gradually reversed.
+This is a promising year for the real estate industry.

 People Will Continue to Buy Homes and Build Businesses

 We are saving the best for last here for the real estate business.
-One undeniable fact is that the real estate industry is resilient and can withstand and bounce back from adverse situations.
+One undeniable fact is that the real estate industry is resilient.
+It can withstand and bounce back from adverse situations.
 The pandemic is not the first such situation.
-There have been several real estate market crashes: in the 1800s, 1900s, and the recent decades, most notably the 2007-2008 real estate market crash.
+There have been several real estate market crashes.
+In the 1800s, 1900s, and the recent decades, most notably the 2007-2008 real estate market crash.
 Through these situations, the real estate market has managed to pull through and thrive.

 Many real estate investors and professionals are optimistic about what this year and the years to come will bring.
-The demand for residential and commercial real estate is steadily rising, which gives plenty of room for improvement and more opportunities for sales and revenues.
+The demand for residential and commercial real estate is steadily rising.
+This gives plenty of room for improvement and more opportunities for sales and revenues.